-A small mammal is any mammal that is (1) nonvolant; (2) nocturnally active; (3) forages predominantly aboveground; and (4) is greater than 5 grams but less than approximately 600 g.
+Small mammal: Any mammal that is (1) nonvolant; (2) nocturnally active; (3) forages predominantly aboveground; and (4) is greater than 5 grams but less than approximately 600 g.
 In North America.
 This includes cricetids, heteromyids, small sciurids, and introduced murids.
 It does not include shrews, large squirrels, pocket gophers, rabbits, or weasels, despite the fact that individuals of these species may be incidentally captured.